RobertHynes/binsim/README.md

 the science has been fudged or ignored, so it is not suitable for modelling light curves or spectra.
 The code uses the OpenGL API to do the 3D rendering.
-As such there are some limitations since this approach is better suited to rendering polygons (eg surface elements of a star or disc) than to volumetric rendering (eg an accretion stream or disc wind).
+As such there are some limitations since this approach is better suited to rendering polygons (e.g. surface elements of a star or disc) than to volumetric rendering (e.g. an accretion stream or disc wind).
 Consequently the treatment of optically thin objects is rather poor.
 At present the code will render the mass donor star, an axisymmetric disc (no superhumps, warps or spirals